 Paul is one of the main characters in the New Testament, after Jesus Christ.
 In the book of Acts, we read a lot about Paul, and he wrote letters to various churches and individuals that are handed down to us in the Bible.
 So, who was this man, and what can we learn from his life story?

 Paul was a Jew who lived in the first century AD (see timeline).
-He was a young man when Jesus lived, died and rose again.
+He was a young man when Jesus lived, died, and rose again.
 But he certainly was no follower of Jesus at first!
 It was only after a personal encounter with the risen Christ that Paul became a Christian.
 From then on, he traveled the Roman empire as a missionary to both Jews and Gentiles.

 A persecutor becomes a servant

 I wrote that Paul initially was not a follower of Jesus.
 That actually is an understatement.
-Paul belonged to the religious group of the Pharisees, and was convinced that Jesus was a blasphemer whose followers should be persecuted and killed.
+Paul belonged to the religious group of the Pharisees and was convinced that Jesus was a blasphemer whose followers should be persecuted and killed.
 Looking back upon this period in his life, Paul admits: “I persecuted this Way to the death, binding and delivering to prison both men and women…” (Acts 22:4).
 And he honestly thought that God would be pleased with him doing this!

 A personal encounter with the risen Christ changes Paul’s view completely.
-He now recognizes that Jesus Christ really is the Son of God, that He really died and rose from the death; and from this moment on Paul devotes his life to Jesus.
+He now recognizes that Jesus Christ really is the Son of God, that He really died and rose from the dead; and from this moment on Paul devotes his life to Jesus.
 He understands that his “being zealous for God” can never earn him salvation; he is a sinner who needs forgiveness from God.
 Later he writes in a letter to Timothy: “Christ Jesus came into the world to save sinners, of whom I am the foremost” (1 Timothy 1:15).

 Paul’s life is turned upside down.
 The former persecutor becomes a missionary for the rest of his life.
 “I thank […] Christ Jesus our Lord, because He judged me faithful, appointing me to His service, though formerly I was a blasphemer, persecutor, and insolent opponent” (1 Timothy 1:12-13).